-If your ad just links to your company’s homepage, you are probably wasting 80% of your ad spending.
-Consumers can’t find their way around confusing menus or don’t make the connection between ad text and web content … lots of reasons again for you to have wasted your money.
+If your ad simply leads to your company’s homepage, you are probably wasting 80% of your ad spending.
+Consumers can’t find their way around confusing menus or don’t make the connection between ad text and web content.

 7. Research the competition and your keywords

 Companies often come up with new product names and concepts and then promote them regardless of what is already out there.
 If you just go for ads without re-thinking for your product or service’s name, you may be competing against people in completely different and unrelated industries.
 This raises your ad spending significantly!

 One such example is the insurance industry.
 UBI insurance concepts may be a boon, but the same abbreviation conflicts with “universal basic income”, the “Union Bank of India”, and 20 more brand names and products.
 Clicks on your ad “Get the best UBI” might thus be wasted, because people are misunderstanding what you are selling.

 There are lots of other factors you need to consider before spending money on Google or Facebook ads, but the seven factors listed above you can’t do without.
 So, before calling any one of the digital marketing agencies for help with Google Adwords, think what you can do yourself to save some money.
 And if the agency you are talking to doesn’t tell you about the seven points above, then don’t trust them.
 You deserve better service.